ArhanCodes/DYSAN/README.md

 # News
 A discord bot that sends tech related news.
-Will be used in the Dubai Computing Community [Discord server](https://discord.gg/h2zQpbeFhs).
+Will be used in the Dubai Computing Community [discord server](https://discord.gg/h2zQpbeFhs).

 ![DCC](https://invidget.switchblade.xyz/h2zQpbeFhs)